[Coronavirus] EU struggles to contain corona economic fallout

 "The debate whether we have to deploy the ESM comes too early," German finance minister Olaf Scholz told the Handelsblatt newspaper.

-The use of its precautionary credit lines would also have to approved by national parliaments, which fiscally conservative countries could be reluctant to do.
+The use of its precautionary credit lines would also have to be approved by national parliaments, which fiscally conservative countries could be reluctant to do.

 Ministers have so far agreed fiscal measures worth 1 per cent of GDP, on average, for 2020 to support the economy, and committed to provide liquidity facilities of at least 10 per cent of GDP, consisting of public guarantee schemes and deferred tax payments, their statement said.